 Renowned Jungian scholar Erich Neumann explains the phenomena of archetypes displayed, “in mythological motifs that appear among all peoples at all times in an identical or analogous manner and can arise without conscious knowledge from modern man (The Great Mother, Neumann, 1955)”.
 This is evident today in president-elect Donald Trump, the Trickster who has captivated America, as well as with the demagogues prevailing populism across Europe.

 Permission for the Shadow to Come Out

-Today, in the United Sates, Briton and across Europe, we see a rise in ethnic-nationalism.
+Today, in the United States, Briton and across Europe, we see a rise in ethnic-nationalism.
 These reactionary political movements give permission for the Shadow, within each individual, to express itself.
 At rallies for Trump during the election reporters overheard shouts of “Build a wall — kill them all (New York Times, Parker, 2016)”.
 The Trickster has lead the masses into a frenzy; people are expressing their ugly and hateful Shadow.
-The New York Times reports that, “Hate crimes in New York City have risen in the weeks since Donald J. Trump won the presidential election, a noticeable spike that encompasses ethnic minorities, Jews, whites and people for their sexual orientation.
+The New York Times reports that “Hate crimes in New York City have risen in the weeks since Donald J. Trump won the presidential election, a noticeable spike that encompasses ethnic minorities, Jews, whites and people for their sexual orientation.